RyanNerd/willow/README.md

 # Willow Framework
-## !!
-Willow currently is in very early alpha (almost unusable) !!
+## IMPORTANT: Willow currently is in very early alpha

 >Willow is a type a girl who is beautiful and amazing and is kinda a special person and loved by everyone around her
 >most willows can be your best of friends she's up for anything and she's loves anything fun you throw at her...

--Urban Dictionary
+~ Urban Dictionary

 For developers, Willow is an _opinionated_ PHP framework used to quickly create CRUD based RESTful APIs.